 Project Management Education

 A project management education can give candidates a head start.
 However, the nature of project management means that any university degree is going to be helpful.

 Project management isn’t just restricted to one field.
-Every industry out there is going to need project managers.
-An individual with the right resume and an arts degree could get the job over someone with a project management diploma, so it’s important to those with a Diploma of Project Management to gain skills and education in their chosen industry as well.
+Every industry needs project managers.
+An individual with the right resume and an arts degree could get the job over someone with a project management diploma, so it’s important to gain skills and education in your chosen industry as well.

 Getting a project management education can put you on the path to a project management job, but it isn’t a hard and fast rule.
 Candidates can also choose to study in a different field and take project management courses on the side to supplement their career.
 No hard and fast tradition dictates individuals to do a project management degree before becoming a project manager.

 While the importance of putting oneself out there and gaining project management experience can aid candidates in their career, getting certifications is essential as well.
 The certificates may not hold as much importance with employers as they used to, but they still provide candidates with valuable training and experience.